 This is Sion Sono’s most accomplished cinematography yet, bringing the powerful lyricism he is known for to an unknown height.
 As impressive composition after composition gets painted on the silver canvas, is becomes clear that this compositional lyricism originates from the framing of movement – the juxtaposition between the camera movement and the movement of the character is fully utilized, the shot compositions and the concatenations of shots as fluidly sewn together by the music and the masterly application of sounds (cine-note 1).
 What makes this narrative so visually appealing is the artful way in which colours are applied to bring the narrative spaces to life and to enforce the underlying symbolism of the narrative.
 Furthermore, the colour empowers the lyricism of the cinematography, bringing more geometrical compositional depth to the framing of the narrative (Cine-note 2).

 Antiporno is one of the most accomplished narratives Sion Sono has ever composed.
 As the cinematographical lyricism – poetics by movement and poetics by the signifier – progresses, the narrative masterly isolates the problematic nature of male sexual enjoyment and the hypocrite situation of a male-dominant society professing freedom.
-Antiporno, as the name presumes, is not erotic at all, but a downright fabulous crafted narrative about the problematic nature of coping with male sexual enjoyment and with a male-oriented society.
+Antiporno, as the name implies, is not erotic at all, it is a fabulously crafted anti-erotic tale highlighting how problematic the attempt to cope with male sexual enjoyment and with a male-oriented society can be.
 A delightful must-see.

 Cine-note 1: To further enhance the fluidity of his cinematography Sion Sono uses cross fades, slow motion, … etc.